Construction of higher-dimensional ALF Calabi-Yau metrics: Twist coordinates

 More precisely, we introduce the following coordinates.
 Define $\Psi: \mu^{-1}(0)\times \mathbb{R}^3 \rightarrow M$ by

-Here as before $q_x\in Sp(1)$ satisfies $q_x\cdot\mu^{-1}(1,0,0) = \mu^{-1}(\frac{x}{|x|})$.
+Here, as before, $q_x\in \Sp(1)$ satisfies $q_x\cdot\mu^{-1}(1,0,0) = \mu^{-1}(\frac{x}{|x|})$.

 At this point, we note that the image of $\Psi$ is the complement of the union $\bigcup_{x\in\mathbb{R}^3\setminus\{0\}}ED_x$, so the image of $\Psi$ is dense in $M$.
-Consequently, most results obtained by these coordinates can be extended to $M$ by continuity.
+Consequently, most of the results obtained by these coordinates can be extended to $M$ by continuity.

 \begin{remark} By the definition of $\Psi$ and $\psi_x$, we see that the complex structure we use to complexify the $\mathbb{S}^1$-action depends on $\frac{x}{|x|}\in \mathbb{S}^2$.
-This is the similar idea of the construction of the twistor space of a hyperk\"ahler manifold.
+This is a similar idea for the construction of the twistor space of a hyperk\"ahler manifold.
 That is why we call this system of coordinates as twistor coordinates.
-In fact, one can prove that $\mu^{-1}(\mathbb{S}^2)/\mathbb{S}^1$, when equipped with a good complex structure depending on $x$, is isomorphic to the twistor space of the hyperk\"ahler quotient $M_{1,0,0}$. \end{remark}
+In fact, it can be shown that $\mu^{-1}(\mathbb{S}^2)/\mathbb{S}^1$, when equipped with a good complex structure depending on $x$, is isomorphic to the twistor space of the hyperk\"ahler quotient $M_{1,0,0}$. \end{remark}